Naif-Ganadily/EE_596_NLP_Project2/README.md

 # EE_596_NLP_Project2
-## Exploring GPT-3 API through Zero-Shot and Few-Shot Prompting in Natural Language Processing
+## Investigating Zero-Shot and Few-Shot Prompting with OpenAI's GPT-3 in Natural Language Processing
-This project aims to explore the capabilities of the OpenAI's GPT-3 API with the implementation of zero-shot and few-shot prompting techniques using the SuperGLUE datasets.
-The exploration further comprises different prompts and experiment methods to delve deeper into GPT-3's capabilities in Natural Language Processing (NLP).
+The primary objective of this project is to probe the potential of OpenAI's GPT-3 through zero-shot and few-shot prompting methods in the Natural Language Processing (NLP) domain.
+This investigation leverages the SuperGLUE datasets, focusing on multiple prompts and experimentation strategies to scrutinize the depth of GPT-3's NLP capabilities.

 ## Student: Naif Ganadily
 ## Professor: Chandra Bhagavatula
-## Due Date: March 16
+## Deadline: March 16

-## Project Description:
+## Project Synopsis:
-This exploration involves downloading five datasets (COPA, RTE, WSC, ReCoRD, and CommitmentBank) from SuperGLUE and applying zero-shot and few-shot prompting techniques (up to 5 examples chosen from the training set) for each dataset.
-The project uses two distinct prompts for each dataset and evaluates the results across various settings.
+Five datasets (COPA, RTE, WSC, ReCoRD, and CommitmentBank) from SuperGLUE are utilized in this project.
+Both zero-shot and few-shot prompting methods (with up to 5 examples from the training set) are applied to each dataset.
+The prompts are varied and the results evaluated across diverse configurations.

-The few-shot training examples are selected from the training set following three strategies:
+The few-shot training examples are chosen from the training set based on three strategies:

-1. Fixed: Choose training examples once, using them for all test instances.
+1. Fixed: Consistent use of the same training examples for all test instances.
-2. Random: Randomly select N training examples for each test instance.
+2. Random: Selection of N training examples at random for each test instance.
-3. Relevant: Find training examples most similar to the test instance (use text similarity AND embedding-based similarity).
+3. Relevant: Determination of the most similar training examples to the test instance (both text and embedding-based similarity considered).

-The evaluation results are reported considering the above settings.
+The outcomes of the evaluations, reflecting the above scenarios, are reported in the subsequent section.

-# Experiment Results
+# Experiment Outcomes

-This section contains the results from our experiments using GPT-3 for Natural Language Inference (NLI) tasks.
-We employed a variety of approaches: zero-shot, fixed, random, and relevant.
+The results from our experiments using GPT-3 in the Natural Language Inference (NLI) tasks are listed below.
+Various approaches: zero-shot, fixed, random, and relevant were deployed.

-## GPT-3 Results
+## GPT-3 Performance

-The performance of GPT-3 was found to be below average for most of the methods used.
-Here is an overview of the results:
+GPT-3's performance was found wanting in most of the methods used.
+Here's a snapshot of the outcomes:

 - Zero-shot:
   - Accuracy: 0.456 for Prompt 1, 0.444 for Prompt 2